sirkyp/fhir-t1d-exchange/blog.md

 ## Final Thoughts

-Building this FHIR IG with AI assistance was one of the most productive technical collaborations I've experienced.
-We went from Excel specifications to a comprehensive FHIR framework in a matter of days, not months.
+Building this FHIR IG foundation with AI assistance was one of the most productive technical collaborations I've experienced.
+We went from Excel specifications to a solid starting point for a FHIR framework in a matter of days, not months.

 But the real win wasn't just speed - it was the quality of the collaboration.
 Having an AI partner that could research, implement, and iterate quickly while I focused on strategic direction and quality judgment felt like a glimpse into the future of technical work.

 If you're working on healthcare standards or FHIR implementations, I'd encourage you to explore this kind of human-AI collaboration.
-I know Q and I are not the first AI and human combo to work on standards, but my experience shows me this is yet another place where AI can provide a great lift in productivity.
-The results might surprise you.
+While this approach shows great promise for accelerating the initial development phase, the real test will be expert review and real-world implementation.
+The results of this collaboration approach might surprise you.